Rare £2 Coin List with values

 How much is my £2 coin worth?

-Coin prices shown in our table above are averages (of the last fifty sold listings on eBay) and not prices for individual coins.
+Coin prices in our table above show you the averages (of the last fifty sold listings on eBay) and not prices for individual coins.
 Consult a specialist coin service if you think you have a valuable coin.

 Top 10 Rare £2 Coins